SCBA Karachi reps say protests to continue till withdrawal of references

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Supreme Court Bar Association said the legal fraternity has unanimously decided to continue protests on the presidential references before Supreme Judicial Council against two judges until their withdrawal.
+KARACHI: The Supreme Court Bar Association has said the legal fraternity has unanimously decided to continue protests on the presidential references before the Supreme Judicial Council against two judges until their withdrawal.

-Addressing a press conference at Supreme Court Karachi registry on Tuesday, SCBA vice president Salahuddin Gandapur, former SCBA president Yaseen Azad and others said the legal fraternity will resist filing of references against Supreme Court and high court judges as lawyers believe that references were filed with malafide intention against the judges.
-They ruled out any differences among the lawyers ranks over the protest movement and said those lawyers trying to sabotage the lawyer’s unity and the protest are not elected representatives of the lawyers and are toeing the agenda of the ruling parties.They said only the Pakistan Bar Council and provincial bar councils have the right to announce strike call against the unlawful and unconstitutional actions.
+Addressing a press conference at the Supreme Court Karachi Registry on Tuesday, SCBA vice president Salahuddin Gandapur, former SCBA president Yaseen Azad and others said the legal fraternity will resist filing of references against the Supreme Court and high court judges as lawyers believe that references were filed with malafide intention against the judges.
+They ruled out any differences among the lawyers ranks over the protest movement and said those lawyers trying to sabotage the lawyers unity and the protest are not elected representatives of lawyers and are toeing the agenda of the ruling parties.They said only the Pakistan Bar Council and provincial bar councils have the right to announce a strike call against the unlawful and unconstitutional actions.

-KARACHI: The Supreme Court Bar Association said the legal fraternity has unanimously decided to continue protests on the presidential references before Supreme Judicial Council against two judges until their withdrawal.
+KARACHI: The Supreme Court Bar Association has said the legal fraternity has unanimously decided to continue protests on the presidential references before the Supreme Judicial Council against two judges until their withdrawal.

-Addressing a press conference at Supreme Court Karachi registry on Tuesday, SCBA vice president Salahuddin Gandapur, former SCBA president Yaseen Azad and others said the legal fraternity will resist filing of references against Supreme Court and high court judges as lawyers believe that references were filed with malafide intention against the judges.
-They ruled out any differences among the lawyers ranks over the protest movement and said those lawyers trying to sabotage the lawyer’s unity and the protest are not elected representatives of the lawyers and are toeing the agenda of the ruling parties.They said only the Pakistan Bar Council and provincial bar councils have the right to announce strike call against the unlawful and unconstitutional actions.
+Addressing a press conference at the Supreme Court Karachi Registry on Tuesday, SCBA vice president Salahuddin Gandapur, former SCBA president Yaseen Azad and others said the legal fraternity will resist filing of references against the Supreme Court and high court judges as lawyers believe that references were filed with malafide intention against the judges.
+They ruled out any differences among the lawyers ranks over the protest movement and said those lawyers trying to sabotage the lawyers unity and the protest are not elected representatives of lawyers and are toeing the agenda of the ruling parties.They said only the Pakistan Bar Council and provincial bar councils have the right to announce a strike call against the unlawful and unconstitutional actions.